jfkelly06/Data-Visualization-Final-Project/README.md

 3. I like this chart quite a bit.
 It may be a bit overwhelming for some viewers since it conveys a lot of information.
 You may want to consider removing some of the visual encodings or variables to simplify the chart a bit.
 Also it the vertical lines are a bit odd, but it makes sense given that some of the BMI measurements were rounded.

   a.
 I considered removing batting average, but ultimately decided to keep it in there since other interviewees did not take issue with all the information that is displayed.

+4. The chart is visually appealing, but it’s tough for the viewer to draw a conclusion.
+It’s tough to answer the title question: do heftier players have more home run power?
+Is there something you can do to guide the viewer a bit more?

+  a. a.
+I added a trendline to show the weak, but non-trivial relationship between player BMI and home run power.
+This was not a trivial task and it took quite a long time.
+I added a regression function to my code and plotted the endpoints of a line based on the output.
+It definitely alters the reader to the weak relationship between BMI and HR count.

+5. In my first submission, the reviewer suggested that I remove the visual encoding for handedness and limit the analysis to players with a BMI between 22-26.
+Regarding the extra visual encoding for handedness, I agree that it does increase the cognitive load on the viewer.
+Normally this is a bad thing, but in this case I think it is acceptable since it has the ancillary benefit of making the chart more visually appealing.
+For that reason I chose to leave it in.
+A also did not limit the x axis to 22-26 because the linear regression accounts for the concentration of data in that range.

+6. In my second submission, the reviewer echoed some of the same concerns as the prior reviewer.
+Decided to bin the players by BMI into two categories, those with a healthy BMI, and those who are overweight.
+I colored the plots by this new variable to provide the reader with a visual cue to alert them that BMI is critical here.
+I also added a table showing the average Home Run count for each group.
+I suspect viewers will find this particularly helpful since the y-axis is on a log scale.
+Lastly, I added jitted to the x-axis to reduce overplotting.
+I did this by adding a random variable (between -0.5 and 0.5) to BMI.
+This significantly reduced overplotting and the chart looks much more appealing!
+Thanks to the reviewers for their great feedback.

 ##Resources:
 •	http://dimplejs.org/examples_index.html